tldr-pages/tldr/pages/common/dvc-checkout.md

 # dvc checkout

-> Update data files and directories in the workspace based on current DVC-files.
+> Checkout data files and directories from cache.
 > More information: <https://dvc.org/doc/command-reference/checkout>.

 - Checkout the latest version of all target files and directories: